Next training 5th/6th July, visit our Eventbrite page to book tickets.

-Most mental health professionals are not trained to support refugee and asylum seeking populations of different cultural backgrounds.
-Refugee clients often deal with multiple difficulties at once –having witnessed and or experienced extremely traumatic events, having lost relatives and loved ones, as well as adjusting to a life in a new country, and finding themselves subject to a complicated and often lengthy asylum application process.
+Most mental health professionals are not specifically trained to work with refugee children.
+Refugee children often deal with multiple difficulties at once –having witnessed and or experienced extremely traumatic events, having lost relatives and loved ones, as well as adjusting to a life in a new country, and finding themselves subject to a complicated and often lengthy asylum application process.
 This course helps delegates to further their understanding of complex trauma and discover psychologically-informed approaches to providing timely and effective therapeutic support.
-Based on the Refugee Council’s therapeutic service, the course facilitates professional sharing via delegate experience and relevant Refugee Council case studies, with a focus on separated children.
+Based on the Refugee Council’s therapeutic care model, the course also facilitates professional sharing from delegate experience and relevant Refugee Council case studies, with a focus on refugee children.

 Participants have given us consistently positive feedback:

 ‘Insight into the many difficulties unaccompanied children face.
 Effective strategies to support trauma, in general, which will be most beneficial in my role.’

 ‘I really appreciated the small group discussions and role plays as well as interactive discussions’.